w314/notes/javaNotes/javaQA.md

 ### 83-5.2 What is SQL Injection and how can we prevent it using the JDBC?

-The exploitation of programming weaknesses in SQL codes to gain access to a database, its resources, and applications
+`SQL Injections` are the exploitation of programming weaknesses in SQL codes to gain access to a database, its resources, and applications.

+`PreparedStatement` can be used to prevent SQL injections.

+This interface gives us the flexibility of specifying parameters with the ? symbol.

+It protects against SQL injection when user input is used by pre-compiling the SQL statement.

 ### 84-5.3 What is a foreign key?